rticommunity/rticonnextdds-examples/examples/connext_dds/builtin_topics/cs/README.md

 when the subscriber sends the right password the publisher allows it to receive data.

-The following is an example execution:
+The following is an example execution.

 Publisher: